timdream/rpi-tools/README.md

 ## Usage

-### QEMU image

-1. Install qemu and wget: `brew install qemu wget`.
-2. Run `make`
-3. The resulting disk image can be found in `dist`.

 ### bootstrap.sh

-It turned out you cannot put an image booted with QEMU to and SD card.
-So everything needs to be done should be done on the actual machine.

 After getting your Raspberry Pi booted up and SSH turned on, do this to execute `bootstrap.sh` on it.